pyk595/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to set previously contacted date for a specified contact.
+1. User requests to set previously contacted date for a specified contact.
 2. Address Book sets the previously contacted date for the specified contact.

    Use case ends.